-Ankyloglossia or commonly known as Tongue-tie is a congenital oral anomaly.
+Ankyloglossia or commonly known as Tongue-tie is a congenital oral deformity.
 This condition usually decreases the free movement of the tongue and suggested to undergo ankyloglossia surgery.
 There is a thick and short frenulum typically in these cases.
 Tongue-tied patients have a different degree of severity.
 Normal Tongue movement is important in the speech development

 The speech was improved drastically post-procedure.
 Follow-up exercises and stretching were recommended for 3 weeks.
 His mother reported improved speech intelligibility immediately after the procedure and noted the presence of speech sounds that the patient was previously unable to produce.

 Such procedures are very simple and patients will be discharged immediately after the initial precautionary measures.

 Untreated tongue-tie can cause problems for children and adults because of the tightness that may occur as the mouth develops.
 However, for infants who have had no difficulty feeding, tongue-tie may not cause any symptoms as they get older.
 Speech therapy may also be recommended in some cases, following tongue tie surgery in older children and adults.